pokeclicker/pokeclicker-wiki/data/Berries/Kebia.md

 ## Acquisition
-The Kebia berry can be mutated by equipping the [[Items/Rocky Helmet]] while there is a [[Berries/Pamtre]] berry at Taller stage or later in the [[Farm]].
+The Kebia berry can be mutated by equipping the [[Oak Items/Rocky Helmet]] while there is a [[Berries/Pamtre]] berry at Taller stage or later in the [[Farm]].
 The Pamtre berry will then mutate into a Kebia berry.

 If the "No Oak Items" challenge is on, the Kebia berry can be bought from the Johto Berry Master for 10,000 Farm Points.